-While many of us associate traditional spas with Roman baths, the origins of spa-type therapies extends to prehistoric times with the belief in the curative powers of mineral waters.
-Paul Joseph, co-founder of Health and Fitness Travel, the leading experts in tailor-made wellness holidays worldwide explains: “Spas, healing waters, thalassotherapy, hydrotherapy and hot springs date back to thousands of years - an ancient practice conducted long before the Greeks and Romans!”
+Whilst many people associate traditional spas with Roman baths, there is evidence of spa-type therapies dating back thousands of years when there was a belief in the curative powers of mineral waters.
+Paul Joseph, co-founder of Health and Fitness Travel explains: “Spas, healing waters, thalassotherapy, hydrotherapy and hot springs date back thousands of years - an ancient practice conducted long before the Greeks and Romans!”

-In their early history, the primary use of curative baths was indeed to heal the wounds of Roman soldiers during the reign of Caesar Augustus from 27 B.C. to 14 A.D.
-At this time, there were approximately 170 baths in Rome, but by 43 A.D. citizens of Rome began to view baths as form of rest and relaxation for all.
-In 70 A.D. the Romans built a spa around the hot springs at Bath, the first of its kind in Britain.
+In their early history, the primary use of curative baths was to heal the wounds of Roman soldiers during the reign of Augustus from 27 B.C. to 14 A.D.
+At this time, there were approximately 170 baths, known as a thermae, in Rome and it didn’t take long before all the city’s citizens began to view baths as a form of rest and relaxation.
+It was in 70 A.D. that the Romans built a thermae bath spa around the hot springs at Bath, the first of its kind in Britain.

-It was around the year 1300 that natural springs began to be called ‘spas’.
 In 1326, Collin le Loup, an ironmaster from Liège, Belgium, discovered the chalybeate springs in the town of Spa, Belgium.
-Around these springs, a famous health resort eventually grew and the term “spa” came to refer to any health resort located near natural springs, with individual springs being associated with the disease they were thought to benefit.
+A famous health resort eventually grew around these springs and the term ‘spa’ came to refer to any health resort located near natural springs, with individual springs being associated with the disease they were thought to benefit.

-Before long, the enthusiasm for spa treatments was taken across to North America, which is where the first truly mass-audience spa was established in Saratoga Springs.
-By 1815, the area boasted two huge Greek revival hotels, with up to 500 rooms of accommodation for visitors eager to take solace from the rapidly modernising world.
+Before long, the enthusiasm for spa treatments was taken across to the United States, which is where the first mass-audience spa was established in Saratoga Springs, New York.
+By 1815, the area boasted two huge Greek revival hotels, with up to 500 accommodation rooms for visitors eager to take solace from the rapidly modernising world.

-As the demand for spas increased, establishments proliferated and with their presence came a widened accessibility to spa services, along with more niche offerings for individuals’ needs.
-Beth notes that, in the past decade, “the focus of spas has shifted from a narrow association with wealthy women and “pampering” to include all demographics: men, teens, children, and experiences at more price-points.”
+As the demand for spas increased, establishments proliferated, and with their presence came a widened accessibility to spa services, along with more niche offerings for individuals’ needs.
+Beth notes that, in the past decade, “the focus of spas has shifted from a narrow association with wealthy women and “pampering” to include all demographics: men, teens, children, and experiences at a larger range of price-points.”

-Chris Perrett from Spa Guide agrees, pointing out that, although back in the Roman era and even later in the 17th century, gentlemen were the main patrons of spas.
-He said: “Up until relatively recently there's been a stigma surrounding men going to spas in the UK.
+Although back in the Roman era throughout history, gentlemen were the main patrons of spas, it seems perceptions have changed, and spas are now primarily viewed as a place for women.
+Chris Perrett from Spa Guide explained: “Up until relatively recently there's been a stigma surrounding men going to spas in the UK.
 While our friends in Scandinavia, Germany and Italy continued to embrace the health benefits, public perception made them a no-go zone for British men due to constrictive notions of traditional masculinity”.

-However, as society at large has begun to understand the flaws in gender stereotypes, spas and wellness in general have become open to men again.
-Chris says: “Luckily with the popularity of male grooming products, this has led to men actively seeking spas and targeted treatments, which in turn has given rise to many health spas now providing men's treatment lists.
-The most popular treatments range from men's facials to deep tissue massages, showing men are just as keen to look good as to aiding their sports recovery.”
+However, as society at large has begun to understand the flaws in gender stereotypes, spas and wellness, in general, have become open to men again.
+Chris says: “Luckily the popularity of male grooming products has led to men actively seeking spas and targeted body treatments, which in turn has given rise to many health spas now providing men's treatment lists.
+The most popular treatments range from men's facials and head massages to deep tissue massages, showing men are just as keen to look good as they are to aid their sports recovery.”

-It may be that the expansion of the modern-day spa’s demographic is largely due to a redefinition that has slowly been developing over the last 10 years.
-Whereas the majority of spas of the 1980s to early 2000s were luxury establishments offering lavish service to simply make the customer feel great, today’s leading spas instead focus on intrinsic health.
-Wellness is now the ultimate goal, whether this be deep tissue massages, balancing steam rooms, or more carefully-tailored spa breaks aimed at achieving certain benefits such as weight loss or detoxifying.
+The expansion of the modern-day spa’s demographic is largely due to a redefinition that has slowly been developing over the last 10 years – and not just when it comes to men.
+Whereas the majority of spas of the 1980s to early 2000s were luxury establishments offering lavish service to simply make the customer feel great topped off with afternoon tea, today’s leading spas instead focus on intrinsic health.
+Wellness is now the ultimate goal, whether this is deep tissue massages that target pressure points, balancing steam rooms, or more carefully-tailored spa breaks aimed at achieving certain benefits such as weight loss or detoxifying.

-Beth Mcgroarty defines this process as the development of spas as “wellness centres”.
-This growing trend involves changes such as “adding everything from yoga, fitness or meditation classes – to having healthy food and “spa cafes” - to more alternative medicine approaches from Ayurveda to TCM to reiki.
-We’ve even seen spas partnering with medical professionals to offer medical services to accomplish more integrative lifestyle change.”
+Beth Mcgroarty defines this process as the development of spas as wellness centres.
+This growing trend involves changes such as “adding everything from yoga, fitness or meditation classes, to having healthy food and spa cafes, to more alternative medicine approaches from Ayurveda to traditional Chinese medicine and reiki.
+We’ve even seen spas partnering with medical professionals to offer services which aim to accomplish a more integrative lifestyle change.”

-What was once “luxury pampering” has now become a holistic approach to health which Beth argues has resulted in a serious perceptual shift in what a “spa" is, to become “a far more mainstream, serious and widely attractive concept where real prevention and stress-reduction take place.”
-She comments that the core of this progression is the integration of “evidenced-based modalities, those approaches that have the clinical evidence behind them, so there are real results, which consumers increasingly demand.”
+What was once luxury pampering has now become a holistic approach to health and wellbeing which Beth argues has resulted in a serious perceptual shift in what a spa is, becoming “a far more mainstream, serious and widely attractive concept where real prevention and stress-reduction take place.”
+She comments that the core of this progression is the integration of “evidenced-based modalities.
+Those approaches have clinical evidence behind them so there are real results which consumers increasingly demand.”

 Champneys owner Stephen Purdew adds: “Our healthy eating options, for example, are carefully considered down to the very last detail.
 I think our guests really appreciate and understand that we are a wellbeing destination spa – this is where our energies are focused.
 Our wellbeing values are not a token gesture; it is our ethos across all of our spa resorts, and we constantly research worldwide to evolve.”

-As spas seek to develop new, exciting and effective treatments for visitors, the industry has begun searching for new global influences from spas in various parts of the world.
-Paul Joseph comments on this phenomenon, saying: “More spas around the world now enable you to dip your toes in another country's culture and experience your destination on a holistic level.”
+As spas seek to develop new, exciting and effective treatments for guests, the industry has begun searching for new global influences from across the world.
+Paul Joseph comments on this phenomenon, saying: “More world spas now enable you to dip your toes in another country's culture and experience your destination on a holistic level.”

 As Beth Mcgroarty points out, this is a stark contrast from the spas of the 80s and 90s, which “looked very much the same - a generic, beige, vaguely Asian space with a few massages.”
-Now, she says, “globalization has made consumers more keenly aware of indigenous spa and wellness practices from around the world.
-So we have every kind of massage imaginable from Thai to Indian varietals, the quest for healing traditions from all over the world like Ayurveda and TCM, and excitement around so many global experiences, whether it be the Turkish/Moroccan hammam, Mexican temezcal or Russian banya.”
+Now, she says, “globalisation has made spa-goers more keenly aware of indigenous spa and wellness practices from around the world.
+So, we have access to and knowledge of every kind of massage imaginable from Thai to Indian varietals, and excitement around so many global experiences, whether it be the Middle Eastern hammam, Mexican temezcal or Russian banya.”

 However, it’s not just a taste of different cultures that spa customers desire, they are also increasingly attracted to hyper-local offerings.
-Beth notes: “The biggest trend in travel in the last few years is people’s seemingly insatiable quest to experience the authentic and indigenous ("I can’t get this anywhere else") - and it extends to what they want in spa experiences.
-So spas are using local ingredients (even grown on-site) and practices - for what you could call a farm-to-massage-table movement.”
+Beth notes: “The biggest trend in travel in the last few years is people’s seemingly insatiable quest to experience the authentic and indigenous - and it extends to what they want in spa experiences.
+So, spas are using local ingredients, even grown on-site, and practices for what you could call a farm-to-massage-table movement.”

 As spas have looked further afield for influence, they have also focused on providing more tailored treatments for different conditions and demographics.
-Chris explains: “Spas are now becoming much better at offering tailored treatments to guests who can't always enjoy the more traditional spa treatments.
-It's rare not to find pregnancy related treatments on the list at your local spa, and some venues are training staff specifically to assist cancer patients after it being a real taboo subject for a number of years.”
+Chris explains: “Spas are now becoming much better at offering tailored, medical spa treatments to guests who can't always enjoy the more traditional spa treatments.
+It's rare not to find pregnancy-related treatments on the list at your local spa, and some venues are training massage therapists specifically to assist cancer patients after it being a real taboo subject for a number of years.”

-The most inventive of spas are not only widening their offerings and influences, but are broadening their horizons outside of the building and into nature itself.
-Beth Mcgroarty comments “If spas used to typically be locked up in the basement, a big trend is to move the spa experiences and treatments outside and deeper in nature: whether they're played out in treehouses, gardens, by the ocean or in the forest – while also bringing more nature inside the spa.”
-This encapsulates everything from outdoor guided exercise sessions to natural décor, botanicals in treatments and superfood facials.
-Paul Joseph suggests that this recent movement is premised on fostering a connection with the local environment as a means to balance the individual.
-He says: “More innovative spas have created treatments based on their local culture and customs and turning back to nature.”
+The most inventive of spas are not only widening their offerings and influences but are broadening their horizons outside of the building and into nature itself.
+Beth Mcgroarty comments on these so-called destination spas: “A big trend at the moment is to move the spa experiences and treatment rooms outside and deeper into nature: whether they're played out in treehouses, gardens, by the ocean or in the forest – while simultaneously bringing more nature inside the spa.”
+This encapsulates everything from outdoor guided exercise sessions to natural décor inside the building and botanicals in treatments, aimed at connecting mind, body and soul.
+Paul Joseph suggests that this recent move is premised on fostering a connection with the local environment as a means to balance the individual, explaining: “More innovative spas have created treatments based on their local culture and customs and turning back to nature.”

 Champneys Fitness Director Louise Day explains: “Our selection of outdoor classes is one of the best.
 Our countryside resorts are perfectly positioned, so we like to incorporate our natural environment as much as possible.
-We’re very reactive to trends; quite often we’re the first to introduce programmes – as in today’s day and age, it’s important to offer something different.
+We’re very reactive to trends; quite often we’re the first to introduce programmes – in this day and age it’s important that spas offer something different.
 Our boot camps, for example, have really taken off.
 Led by top fitness and nutrition experts, our team motivate and guide participants through an intensive weight loss package that includes fun indoor and outdoor activities, team games, health and weight monitoring and healthy food options.
-We inspire them to make positive lifestyle change.”
+We inspire them to make positive lifestyle changes.”